Sesshin: A typical sesshin day

-Psychological aspects of sesshin
+Psychological aspects

 Some people unfamiliar with the process have reported becoming disoriented and fearful of incurring psychological damage during sesshin.
 Some Zen centers do not allow novices to attend long sesshins without much prior experience and screening by the practice leaders.
 Sesshin can lead to deep experiences of awakening that may at times be somewhat traumatic, akin to a "spiritual emergency" or symptoms of Kundalini Syndrome.

 While this may seem daunting at first, people who practice regular zazen do not usually have problems with sesshin.
 Heightening of senses may arise during sesshin.
 Sometimes practitioners report that food has incredible flavor and colors become more vivid and pronounced.

-Social aspects of sesshin
+Social aspects

 There is no talking during sesshin.
 Silence is observed so that each student may both concentrate on their experience and not influence those of others.

 At the end of the sesshin, there is usually a meal when students are allowed to talk to others for the first time since arriving.